 City Center Plaza sits on top of the subterranean Main Street Station, the central hub for the Valleyride bus system.
 This provides an excellent opportunity for students living near Valleyride bus stops to use public transportation directly to City Center Plaza.
 Students planning to use this service should visit the Transportation and Parking Office, located in the front of the Student Union Building, to obtain a bus sticker for the student ID cards.
 This will provide them free access to the Valleyride bus system.
 Find out if this is a good option for you at http://www.valleyride.org/.

 Beyond normal on-campus parking options (starting at $118/yr), there is limited availability for parking at downtown garages ($600/yr) with cross parking available on main campus.
-An addition Computer Science Health Sciences Riverside option is available ($354/yr).
-In order to be able to purchase either of these special downtown options, you may email email@example.com.
+In order to be able to purchase this special downtown option, please email email@example.com expressing your interest and including your ID #.
 Additional parking options include ParkBOI.
 On-campus parking is also a reasonable option due to the shuttle (see above).